shawngraham/hist3907o/slides/finalproject.md

-## It is not necessary to reinvent the wheel!
+It is not necessary to reinvent the wheel!
++ Look for 'how tos', 'how did they make that', search github for code